crest-cassia/oacis/en/configuring_simulator.md

 ## Requirements for simulators

-To execute simulator from OACIS, simulators must satisfy the following requirements.
+To execute a simulator from OACIS, simulators must satisfy the following requirements.

 1. The output files or directories must be created in the current directory.
     - OACIS creates a work directory for each job and executes the job in that directory.
 All the files and directories in the work directory are stored in OACIS as the simulation outputs.